PlasmaPy/plasmapy.github.io/web/pages/meetings/1st_workshop_2020_at_bryn_mawr/index.md

         first workshop.
     </p>
     <p>
-        We originally intended to web-cast portions of the workshop, but, with no in-person attendees, we feel this format would lead to a poor transmission of ideas between PlasmaPy and its community.
+        We originally intended to web-cast portions of the workshop, but with no in-person attendees we feel this format would lead to a poor transmission of ideas between PlasmaPy and its community.
 At this time, it is crucial that PlasmaPy fosters a strong community interaction to not only to convey its goals and ambitions, but to receive vital feed back from our community.
-        <strong>Thus, we have decided to replace this workshop with a webinar
+        <strong>Thus, we have decided to replace this workshop with a series of webinars
-        series that will be given over the coming months.</strong>  As more information on the series becomes available we will update the community.
+        and discussions to be held over the coming months.</strong>  As more information on the series becomes available we will update the community.
     </p>
     <p>